revanataruk/QC-Progresive-Report-Design/README.md

 - [ ] Historical report viewing
 - [ ] Email notification system

-## 👥 Tim Pengembangan
+## 👥 Development Team
 - **Frontend/Design**: Current contributor
-- **Backend/Functionality**: Departemen IT (In Progress)
+- **Backend/Functionality**: IT Department (In Progress)
 - **Quality Control**: PT.
 Anugrah Mitra Maju

-## 📞 Kontak
+## 📞 Contact
-Untuk pertanyaan teknis atau feedback:
+For technical questions or feedback:
 - diwangkararevan@gmail.com

 ---

-## 📝 Catatan Penting
+## 📝 Important Notes
-- Aplikasi ini masih dalam tahap **DESIGN ONLY**
+- This application is still in **DESIGN ONLY** phase
-- Fungsionalitas backend sedang dikembangkan oleh tim terpisah
+- Backend functionality is being developed by a separate team
-- UI/UX sudah final dan siap untuk implementasi backend
+- UI/UX is finalized and ready for backend implementation
-- Tidak ada data yang tersimpan dalam versi current ini
+- No data is stored in the current version

-## 🤝 Kontribusi
+## 🤝 Contribution
-Saat ini proyek ini dalam fase design completion.
-Kontribusi backend akan dihandle oleh departemen IT internal.
+Currently, this project is in the design completion phase.
+Backend contributions will be handled by the internal IT department.

 ---
 *Last updated: May 2025*